 As with standard SDRAMs, the pipelined, multibank architecture of DDR SDRAMs allows for concurrent operation, thereby providing high effective bandwidth by hiding row precharge and activation time.

 An auto refresh mode is provided along with a power-saving Power Down mode.
-All inputs are compatible with the JEDEC Standard for SSTL_2.
-All outputs are SSTL_2, Class II compatible.

 The functionality described and the timing specifications included in this data sheet are for the DLL Enabled mode of operation.

 Ordering Information